gvwilson/thirdbit/_posts/2013/2013-08-23-august-2013-lab-meeting-summary.md

   There was a lot to announce:
 </p>
 <ul>
-  <li>We're switching web hosting services over the next couple of days&mdash;we'll try to minimize disruption, and apologize in advance for any outages.</li>
+  <li>We're switching web hosting services over the next couple of days–we'll try to minimize disruption, and apologize in advance for any outages.</li>
   <li>We have some new instructors to welcome.</li>
   <li>
     We have pulled together a lot of the lesson material